azat-co/practicalnode/chapter3/chapter3.md

 })
 ```

-We can run this simple `test.js` (inside the `test-example` folder), which checks for Array type, with:
+We can run this simple `test.js` (inside the `test-example` folder), which checks for Array type, with a file name:

 ```
 $ mocha test